Liskokuningas/databasemysqlexample/README.md

 https://vaadin.com/tutorials/import-maven-project-eclipse +
 https://vaadin.com/tutorials/import-maven-project-netbeans

 At this point you probably want to get your brand new `Vaadin` project online.
-Once the project is open in the selected IDE you can run start it (since the nice people running https://start.vaadin.com have made the project ready-to-run). `Vaadin` application with `Spring Boot` can be run with `mvn spring-boot:run` – command or run as an Application.
+Once the project is open in the selected IDE you can start it (since the nice people running https://start.vaadin.com have made the project ready-to-run). `Vaadin` application with `Spring Boot` can be run with `mvn spring-boot:run` – command or run as an Application.
 If you have `Maven` installed in the local computer just open the project folder root and type `mvn spring-boot:run`.

 Alejandros tutorials (listed above) have quite extensive instructions on how to do this for each of the IDEs (check under title `Running Maven goals`).

 NOTE: Before checking Alejandros tutorials: In the tutorials `Maven goal` is `jetty:run`, but since we use `Spring Boot` the `Maven goal` is `spring-boot:run`, NOT `jetty:run`.
 Follow the instructions but replace `jetty:run` with `spring-boot:run` and you should be set for success.

-If you run the application for a first time prepare to wait some time: `Vaadin` uses `npm` package system.
+If you run the application for the first time prepare to wait some time: `Vaadin` uses `npm` package system.
 Downside is that in the first run you have to download quite a lot of code from the internet (from `npm` repository).
 If you get bored during download you can have a look at why `Vaadin` uses `npm` (https://vaadin.com/blog/bower-and-npm-in-vaadin-14- and https://vaadin.com/blog/all-vaadin-components-are-now-available-on-npm )

 Ok, now we assume that everything is downloaded and local web server has started with your brand new application.
 Console should show text lines something like this:
 ....